ea2973929/node-coap/README.md

 * `piggybackReplyMs`: set the number of milliseconds to wait for a piggyback response.
 Default 50.
 * `sendAcksForNonConfirmablePackets`: Optional.
 Use this to suppress sending ACK messages for non-confirmable packages
+* `cache`: Optional.
+Use this to specify a custom caching solution for block2 payloads, instead of the default JSON map with timeout.
+  The value must contain 4 functions, as specified [below](#block2cache).

 #### Event: 'request'